enkidevs/curriculum/lua/lua-core/events-in-lua/advanced-event-example-in-lua.md

 ## Footnotes

-[1: couple of event handler functions]
+[1: Additional Event Handler Functions]

 Here are additional events handler functions that would be used in this example.